Oxygen deficiency and migration mediated electric polarization in Fe,Co-substituted SrTiO$_{3-\delta}$: Conclusions

-To summarize, we demonstrated that STFC is a magnetic semiconductor capable of sustaining ferroelectricity for a range of TM orderings and O-deficiencies.
-Variations of $\delta$ and O-migration are effective mechanisms to tune electric and magnetic polarization changes and therefore engineer perovskites using O-deficiency and cation arrangement.
-The physics behind this study suggests the existence of a more general set of rules for magnetic oxides, which are based on the interplay between (Co/Fe)-$v_\mathrm{O}$ defects, TM-cation coordination and topological vacancy disorder.
+We have presented physics in the form of an intuitive set of rules for STFC to be multiferroic, but such rules are expected to be a particular case of a broader set for magnetic oxides, which are based on the interplay between (Co/Fe)-$v_\mathrm{O}$ defects, TM-cation coordination and topological vacancy disorder.
 The manipulation of both ferroelectricity and oxygen vacancies according to such rules could facilitate applications such as non-volatile memory, whereas oxygen content-driven phase transitions will provide a path to tune the physical properties as well as an important strategy for low-temperature mixed TM electronics.\\

-J. M. Florez thanks support from DGIIP-USM and E. A. Cort\'es thanks DGIIP Master scholarship and PIIC-031/2017.
+J. M. Florez thanks project PI$_{-}$LIR$_{-}$2021$_{-}$100 from DGIIE-USM and E. A. Cort\'es thanks DGIIP Master scholarship and PIIC-031/2017.
 S. P. Ong acknowledges support from the Materials Project, funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under contract no. DE-AC02-05-CH11231: Materials Project program KC23MP.
 C. A. Ross acknowledges support from NSF award DMR 1419807.